stasm/git-attach/man/git-attach.md

 ## DESCRIPTION

+Attach the output of `git-diff` to a bug in Bugzilla.
+Arguments passed to `git-attach` will be the arguments which `git-diff` will be invoked with.
+For instance, `git attach master...` will attach the output of `git diff master...`.
+If `<range>` is not given, `git-attach` will invoke `git-diff` with no arguments, resulting in the diff between the working copy and the index.

-Attach the output of `git-diff <range>` to a bug in Bugzilla.
-The default range is "master...HEAD".
-The bug number can be specified excplicitly with `--bug <id>` or will be extracted from the current branch name (see `--bug-regexp`).
+The bug number can be specified explicitly with `--bug <id>` or will be extracted from the current branch name (see `--bug-regexp`).

 For options not provided on the command line, `git-attach` will interactively ask for user input.